iterative/dvc.org/content/docs/studio/user-guide/prepare-your-repositories.md

 models, datasets, metrics and hyperparameters defined in your Git repositories.
 These values can be added to a project in two ways:

-1. **Initialize DVC in your repositories**: You can use [DVC](https://dvc.org/) and Git to version your code, data and models all within your Git repositories.
+1. **Set up DVC in your repositories**: You can use [DVC](https://dvc.org/) and Git to version your code, data and models all within your Git repositories.

    Data Version Control, or DVC, is a data and ML experiment management tool that takes advantage of the existing engineering toolset that you're already